On methods for radiometric surveying in radiotherapy bunkers: Conclusions

 \section{Conclusions}

-We have compared two methods to perform radiometric surveys in linear accelerator radiotherapy services that use IMRT technique.
-One, the "old" method, employs an adapted formula of the period prior to IMRT technique and is widely used in all radiotherapy services with AL. The "new" method uses a formula that is deducted from the theory of structural shielding for IMRT.
-We found that for secondary walls there are differences: if the secondary wall is "pure" ($U = 1$) the old method super estimate the doses.
-If the secondary wall is not "pure" ($U <1$) the old method can both superestimate or underestimate.
-We have made some measurements that preliminary verify these conclusions.
+We have compared two methods to perform radiometric surveys for the secondary walls in LINAC radiotherapy services that use IMRT technique.
+One, the "old" method, employs an adapted formula of the period prior to IMRT technique and is widely used in all radiotherapy services with LINAC.
+The "new" method uses a formula that is deducted from the theory of structural shielding for IMRT.
+We found that for secondary walls there are differences: if the secondary wall is "pure" ($U = 1$) the old method always super-estimate the dose rates.
+If the secondary wall is "not pure" ($U <1$) the old method can both overestimate or underestimate the dose rates.
+We have carried out a series of measurements that verify these conclusions.
+An optimized procedure is proposed: in the case of "pure" secondary walls ($U = 1$) measure first with the old method and, at hot points, discard it and use the new method; in the case of secondary walls with $U <1$ only the new method must be used.